avcoder/comp2112-lab02/README.md

 ### Goals:
 * Insert a button that will add an additional hero to the view; give a console warning if no more heroes.
 * Make the 'Follow' button change to 'Following'upon being clicked, and vice versa; give console messages per click.
+* 1 Bonus mark if you implement the new ES6 generator https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*#Examples
-* use the audio API https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement
+* 1 Bonus mark if you use the audio API https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement
   * can get sounds from https://notificationsounds.com/notification-sounds
-* 1 Bonus mark if you implement the new ES6 generator https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*#Examples

 Your lab2 should look/sound like this: https://youtu.be/D2N8d7NUF5k